Dreaming New Realities: Interactive Storytelling with Extended Reality (XR)

 Introduction

 As a library space, we prioritize making our instruction equitable and accessible.
-After successfully running this in-person program during the summers of 2022, 2023, and 2024, we are now offering it online.
+We have successfully run this in-person program during the summers of 2022, 2023, 2024, and 2025.
+We started offering it online in 2024.
 All content provided here can be remixed or reworked for teachers’ purposes.
 Refer to this guide for additional resources on Creative Commons licensing.

 Open Educational Resources (OER)